theleveragedguess/algorist/Part_1_Practical_Algorithm_Design/chapter_1/README.md

 * _Go for a tie_
 * _Seek extremes_

-__Induction and Recursion__, I've heard it said that a computer scientist is mathematician who only knows how to prove things by induction.
+__Induction and Recursion__, I've heard it said that a computer scientist is a mathematician who only knows how to prove things by induction.
 However one must be careful of _boundary errors_ and _cavalier extension claims_.
-Mathematical induction is the usually the right way to verify the correctness of a recursive or incremental insertion algorithm.
+Mathematical induction is usually the right way to verify the correctness of a recursive or incremental insertion algorithm.

 __Summations__,
 _Arithmetic progressions_